janesh002/email-parser/README.md

 - Subject has "itr" and has attachment
 - Subject has "document pan" and has attachment

+Add the label's name to config.yaml file.

 Configure DB credentials in config.yaml file.
+Make sure DB name which is configured is created in MySQL.

 Configure start_date from which you want to start parsing emails in config.yaml file.